readyapi/sqldev/docs_src/tutorial/readyapi/app_testing/tutorial001_py39/annotations/en/test_main_005.md

 1. Import `pytest`.

-2. Use the `@pytest.fixture()` decorator on top of the function to tell pytest that this is a **fixture** function (equivalent to a RaedyAPI dependency).
+2. Use the `@pytest.fixture()` decorator on top of the function to tell pytest that this is a **fixture** function (equivalent to a ReadyAPI dependency).

     We also give it a name of `"session"`, this will be important in the testing function.

 3. Create the fixture function.
-This is equivalent to a RaedyAPI dependency function.
+This is equivalent to a ReadyAPI dependency function.

     In this fixture we create the custom **engine**, with the in-memory database, we create the tables, and we create the **session**.